Key Highlights

 Achieving Success with ITIL 4

 The impact of ITIL 4 Release Management is profound.
-By standardizing processes and enhancing automation, you can achieve:
+Standardizing processes and enhancing automation, helps you achieve:

 - Faster time-to-market for new services and features.